 However, if you work in a field such as nutrition, biomedicine, or public health administration, the master’s in medical science can be an ideal degree, providing a practical knowledge of the medical field for an array of healthcare professionals.

 Just getting started in the field?
-Check out our look at the medicine major to find out how you can get an undergraduate degree in medical science.
+Check out our look at the medicine major to find out how you can get an undergraduate degree in medical science or look into emerging medical fields and specializations.

 If you’re ready to earn your graduate degree at one of the most prestigious schools in the world, get started with a look at the Most Influential Schools in Medical Science.